rraammsseeyy/rraammsseeyy/README.md

 Hi there 👋 <br>
-🌱 I’m currently mastering css, then I will learn & master javascript.
+🌱 I’m interested in web dev

 <!--
 **rraammsseeyy/rraammsseeyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.